QuickBooks Self-Employed Canada: Your Exit Manual

 NorthOS is built for exactly this transition

-Connect your bank, snap receipts, and get a running T2125 and GST/HST summary throughout the year.
+Import your statements, scan receipts directly to your Google Drive, and get a running T2125 and GST/HST summary throughout the year.
 No US-centric categories.
 No features you do not need.
 Designed specifically for Canadian sole proprietors and freelancers.

 Disclaimer: This article is for informational purposes only and does not constitute tax advice.
-CRA rules can change -- always verify with the CRA or a qualified tax professional.
+CRA rules can change, so always verify with the CRA or a qualified tax professional.